randolf-scholz/tsdm/src/tsdm/datasets/README.md

 - store multiple table like data structures
 - need support for basic types (int, float, string, bool, null)
-- need support for lists, tuples and dicts
+- need support for lists, tuples, and dicts
 - need support for comments
 - need support for datetime and timedelta types